DICE-UNC/jargon/README.md

 Clean up confusing and unnecessary AbstractIRODSMidLevelProtocol -> IRODSMidLevelProtocol relationship, working on updating pooling code for commons-pool2, more testing.
 This is for use in MetaLnx, NSF4J, REST, and GA4GH DOS tools.

+#### expose JargonProperties as JMX MBean #318

+JargonProperties are now exposed as a JMXBean and real-time adjustment of properties is now possible via jconsole or other JMX tools